-Installing Elasticsearch & Kibana
+Installing and Configuring Elasticsearch & Kibana

 This page explains how to install an Elasticsearch/Kibana server for uberAgent.